arhohuttunen/coding-revolution/content/post/increase-your-programming-productivity/index.md

 The common thing with all feedback loops is that as the time waiting goes up, so does the cost to fix something.
 As the feedback gets slower, there is a higher chance you have introduced changes that are already in conflict.

-I have written about [better git commits](/make-better-git-commits) before. **Committing more often makes it easier to go back to a working state** when making mistakes.
+I have written about [better git commits](/make-better-git-commits/). **Committing more often makes it easier to go back to a working state** when making mistakes.
 Committing more often also makes the commits more focused and separates logical changes.

 **Pushing to a remote repository more often reduces the risk of merge conflicts**.
 It's not completely removing them but makes it less frequent and easier to deal with them.
 Another obvious benefit of pushing more often is that you will have a second copy of your work.